-Study Engineering at University of Victoria
+Study at University of Victoria

 The University of Victoria (UVic) is a public research university located in the Greater Victoria municipalities of Oak Bay and Saanich, British Columbia, Canada.
 Initially known as the Victoria College, the University of Victoria was founded in 1903 and is the oldest post-secondary institution in British Columbia.
 The university houses nine academic faculties and schools: Peter B. Gustavson School of Business and the Faculties of Education, Engineering, Fine Arts, Human & Social Development, Humanities, Law, Science, and Social Sciences.